May 14th, 2014

-Official grades are set to be official on December 23.
+Final grades are set to be official today, May 14.
 There are many things that are attached to your official grades like academic standing, financial aid status, probation status and, if you’re in the University College, transitioning into a major.

 First thing’s first, check your grades.
 Make sure they are the correct grades…accidents happen.
-If you notice any discrepencies contact your professor for assistance immediately.
+If you notice any discrepancies contact your professor for assistance immediately.

 If you are on probation, then you will want to look at several things.
 You should verify your semester GPA and your cumulative GPA.
 Review information about Academic Standing online and check out the FAQs, too.
 Did you meet requirements for continuance?
 Is dismissal a real possibility?
 If you have questions, meet with your advisor for information.

 - Are you on track for your major?

 - Did you meet the transition criteria (GPA, math progress, credit hours)?

 - Did you complete the necessary prerequisites for future courses?

 - Have you been advised for the upcoming semester?

 If you have over 30 credits and a 2.5 GPA, then chances are that you’re able to transition to your major.
 You will receive an email with contact information for the advisor in your intended area of study.
 Check your UTA email, and set up an appointment with your new advisor, if applicable.

 If you’re still working on a decision for a major, then plan on attending a Major Exploration Seminar during the spring or adding the Major Exploration class in the spring.
 Contact firstname.lastname@example.org for more information.